 - High temperatures

-To combat dehydration, you may take steps to encourage your cat to drink more.
-Here are seven tips that I have found to work from experience:
+If you think your cat might be suffering from dehydration, it’s time to take some steps to encourage drinking.
+Here are seven things that I have found to work from experience:

 1. Location, location, location

-Most people think they should place food and water bowls right next to each other.
-In fact, the bowls are often sold attached to one another.
-This is actually a huge misconception!
-Cats don’t like to drink in the same place as where they eat their meals.
-They prefer their water source and their food source to be placed separately from one another.
+Most people place food and water bowls right next to each other.
+Even manufacturers tend to get this completely wrong, as the bowls are often sold attached to one another!
+Something few people know is that cats prefer not to drink in the same place as where they eat their meals.

-So it may be time to switch things up.
-Try to put the water bowl in a different room entirely.
-It might take your cat some getting used to, but eventually, you will likely notice her starting to drink more often.
+So, it could be time to switch things up.
+It might take your cat some getting used to, but is well worth it in the long run.

 2. Provide clean water

 Bacteria can grow rapidly in a water bowl, especially on those hot summer days.
-If you want your furry friend to drink, one of the most important steps is to provide clean water at least once a day.
+If you want your fuzzy furball to drink, make it your job to provide them with clean water throughout the day.
 My own cat is actually quite picky and will just flat-out refuse to drink water that’s not fresh.

 Also, don’t forget to rinse the bowl with some warm water and soap every so often.
 Doing so will get rid of that sticky coating forming on the inside, which is actually a big heap of nasty bacteria.

-It might also be a good idea to experiment with different kinds of water like bottled water, water from the tap, or even rainwater to see which one your cat likes the most.
+Finally, it might be a good idea to experiment with different kinds of water like bottled water, water from the tap, or even rainwater to see which one your cat likes the most.

+You are what you eat.
 Dry kibble usually contains about 10% water, whereas wet food and raw meat diets can consist of up to 80% liquid.
-That means you can increase the amount of water in a meal by as much as eight times, just by switching over.!
+Switching over can therefore drastically increase the amount of liquid in a meal.
+Simple, but highly effective!

 4. Buy a drinking fountain

-When buying a fountain, you should get a product that’s quiet, good-looking, and easy to clean.
-Petlibro has a great Automatic Water Fountain that is completely silent, and it’s very simple to use.
+When buying a fountain, you look for a product that’s quiet, good-looking, and easy to clean.
+Petlibro has a great Automatic Water Fountain that is almost completely silent and very simple to operate.

 5. Add extra water into meals

-If your kitty’s favorite food does not contain enough liquid, why not add some yourself?
-Simply throw the meal into a blender and add the desired amount of water (do make sure the water is fresh).
-I like to mix with proportions of about 75% food and 25% water to keep the mix from getting too gooey, but you can obviously conduct your own experiment to find out what works best.
+If your kitty’s favorite food does not contain much water, why not add some yourself?
+Simply throw the meal into a blender, add the desired amount of fresh water, and SLUSH!
+I like to mix proportions of about 75% food to 25% water, which keeps my mix from getting too gooey.
+But you can obviously conduct your own experiments to find out what works for you.

 6. Get a good quality water bowl